PriyanshuValiya/ShopCart/README.md

 # ShopCart
-This is an E_Commerce App With React.
+This is an E-Commerce Web App With React.